-For adventure travelers, Ubud is the ideal honeymoon destination.
-Plan a romantic honeymoon in Bali and enjoy genuine hospitality, tranquillity, and adventure.
+For adventurous travelers and newlyweds, Ubud, Bali is the ideal honeymoon destination.
+Plan a romantic honeymoon in Bali and experience genuine hospitality, tranquillity, and adventure.

 Why We Chose Ubud, Bali for our Honeymoon

 I've always wanted to visit Bali but didn't know where to begin or what to expect other than it's a great place to eat, pray, and love!
 Canggu, Kuta, Ubud, Uluwatu, Nusa Dua, and Seminyak are the most popular tourist destinations in Bali, according to my research.
-Except for Ubud, which is perched high in the jungle of central Bali, all have direct access to the ocean.
+Ubud, which is perched high in the jungle of central Bali offers a more romantic experience for honeymooners.

-You will most likely fly into Kuta's major airport and then need to arrange transportation to Ubud, which takes about 1-1.5 hours depending on where you stay.
+You will most likely fly into Kuta's major airport, Ngurah Rai International Airport, and then need to arrange transportation to Ubud.
+This drive can take about 1-1.5 hours depending on where you stay.
 We had the opportunity to purchase a private car shuttle to our airport when we booked our hotel through Agoda; it was just about $16.50 more, so it was a terrific value given our hotel was 90 minutes away!

 HolidayTaxis.com was the company that took us to our hotel.
 You DO NOT want to rent a car or a motorcycle, especially if you have never visited Asia before.
 The volume of traffic and people on the road astounded and overwhelmed me.